 Interpersonal and Communication Skills within Adult Care Settings

 Activity Adaptation for Physical and Cognitive Changes in Older Adults

 Students are required to have the following items to be eligible for a practicum placement:

-Students must achieve a minimum B grade in each course and achieve a Complete grade for the Observational Practicum to progress to the next course.
-Students who do not achieve a minimum B grade in a course may repeat the course one additional time.
-Student must successfully complete all courses with a minimum B grade and the Observational Practicum with a Complete in order to proceed to the Practicum Placement course.
+Students must achieve a minimum grade of B in each course and achieve a Complete grade for the Observational Practicum to progress to the next course.
+Students who do not achieve a minimum grade of B in a course may repeat the course one additional time.
+Student must successfully complete all courses with a minimum grade of B and the Observational Practicum with a Complete in order to proceed to the Practicum Placement course.
 The Practicum Placement course may not be repeated.

 A student may apply for readmission after withdrawal.
 The student must meet the admission requirements for the program, including any specific readmission criteria if they apply to return to the same program.
 Readmission to the same program is not guaranteed.
 A student who is readmitted after being required to withdraw will return on academic probation.